Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Note that there are a number of outstanding issues with peak heights in the Andes, particularly concerning the eligibility of the following peaks for the different lists due to height, prominence or even both:-

 Artesonraju, Tocllaraju, Pucajirca, Caraz and Contrahierbas in the Cordillera Blanca - these peaks may or may not be 6000m, they all have enough prominence.
-Currently only Pucajirca is listed as over 6000m by us, but this is subject to change if we get new evidence or even a new accurate survey!!
+Currently only Pucajirca is listed as over 6000m by me, but this is subject to change if we get new evidence or even a new accurate survey!!

 El Muertito in the Puna may or may not have enough prominence and also may or may not be above 6000m, it is currently listed as under 6000m.
 Cienaga in the Nevados de Cachi is definitely over 6000m high.
-It is currently listed by me as a subsidiary peak with 380m prominence, but it may turn out to have over 400m prominence.
+It is currently listed by me as a subsidiary peak with only 380m prominence, but it may turn out to have over 400m prominence.

 HOME CONTACT 6000m PEAKS GUIDEBOOKS LOGISTICS SCHEDULED EXPEDITIONS ANDES FACTS PHOTOS PEAK LISTS